monkstone/monkstone.github.com/sketches/class.md

 permalink: /sketches/class/
 ---

-An explictly class wrapped sketch for the purists.
+An explicitly class wrapped sketch for the purists.
 By itself this is not that interesting, but such a sketch plays better in the [live mode][live].
 Methods:-
 {% highlight ruby %}
 class MySketch < Processing::App